 - Severe, recurrent mouth ulcers

 The following infections are rare in HIV-negative people and are AIDS-defining.
-This means that people who have these infections usually have HIV infection.
+This means that people who have these infections usually have advanced HIV infection.

 - Oesophageal candidiasis